Skip to Main Content

 Antonio Citterio and Partners designed the property, and the material palette functions as a continuous editorial statement rather than decorative backdrop.
 Black Zimbabwe marble, Burmese teak, and graphite-dyed bleached oak appear throughout the 58 rooms, balanced by cream linen wallpaper, Enzo degli Angiuoni drapes, and Altai rugs.
 The bathrooms are finished in black granite tubs and white Navona travertine basins, a combination that rewards the natural light coming through large windows overlooking the garden.
 Some rooms include meditation corners with tatami, an unusual detail in an otherwise Western-classical framework.

 The building itself has a layered history: the oldest of its three sections dates to the 1700s, and that facade remains partly visible, giving the contemporary interior a physical argument with its own site.
-Rooms start at 35 square metres and scale up considerably.
+Rooms start at 35 square metres and include larger suites.
 The Bvlgari Suite on the leading floor runs to 160 square metres, with a wrap-around terrace, a Brera stone fireplace, a curated library, and a bathtub carved from a single block of Turkish Bihara stone.
-In 2022, architect Flaviano Capriotti revamped the adjacent penthouse suite, adding a 1960s Murano glass chandelier above the dining table, a full kitchen, and a four-person outdoor terrace, bringing its footprint to 2,400 square feet.
+The adjacent penthouse suite was revamped with a 1960s Murano glass chandelier above the dining table, a full kitchen, and a four-person outdoor terrace.
 The Armani Hotel and Vico Milano represent different approaches to design-led luxury accommodation in the city, but neither anchors the material language as explicitly in Italian craft provenance as this property does.

 Il Ristorante-Niko Romito and the Bar

 Il Ristorante-Niko Romito operates on a contemporary Italian premise: traditional dishes reconsidered through technique rather than through the addition of international or fusion references.
 The dining room, which looks out through a glass facade onto the garden, positions itself at the intersection of serious food and destination setting.
 Dishes like codfish with potato mayonnaise and bell peppers, and tortelli with ricotta, spinach, and manteca butter are specific to the Milan property rather than replicated across the broader Niko Romito portfolio.
-Michelin 2 Keys recognition for 2024 covers the property as a whole, and the restaurant forms a significant part of that assessment.
+Michelin's 2 Keys recognition applies to the property as a whole.

 The Bvlgari Bar, in The Dom Pérignon Lounge and Raw Bar, operates under the same double-height glass facade that frames the garden view.
 The house cocktail, the Bvlgari Cocktail, uses gin, Aperol, and fresh orange, pineapple, and lime juices.
 During warmer months, the terrace on the garden becomes a functional extension of the bar programme.
 The 10 Corso Como Café and 3Rooms 10 Corso Como offer contrasting atmospheres for guests who want to explore the city's hospitality character beyond the hotel.